nv-morpheus/Morpheus/examples/root_cause_analysis/README.md

 docker run --rm -ti --gpus=all -p8000:8000 -p8001:8001 -p8002:8002 -v $PWD/models:/models nvcr.io/nvidia/tritonserver:22.08-py3 tritonserver --model-repository=/models/triton-model-repo --exit-on-error=false --model-control-mode=explicit --load-model root-cause-binary-onnx
 ```

 Where `22.08-py3` can be replaced with the current year and month of the Triton version to use.
 For example, to use May 2021, specify `nvcr.io/nvidia/tritonserver:21.05-py3`.
-Ensure that the version of TensorRT that is used in Triton matches the version of TensorRT elsewhere (see [NGC Deep Learning Frameworks Support Matrix](https://docs.nvidia.com/deeplearning/frameworks/support-matrix/index.html)).
+Ensure that the version of TensorRT that is used in Triton matches the version of TensorRT elsewhere (refer to [NGC Deep Learning Frameworks Support Matrix](https://docs.nvidia.com/deeplearning/frameworks/support-matrix/index.html)).

 This will launch Triton and only load the model required by our example pipeline.
 The model has been configured with a max batch size of 32, and to use dynamic batching for increased performance.

-Once Triton has loaded the model, you should see the following in the output:
+Once Triton has loaded the model, the following should be displayed:

 ```
 +----------------------------+-----+--------+